alwalxed/qafiyah/.db_dumps/README.md

 # Restore Guide

 This guide restores the database dump into your local PostgreSQL instance.
+The dump was created with **PostgreSQL 15.8**.
+Check your version: `pg_restore --version`.
+And update if it's lower.

 ## 1. Create a new database